 1. Mr Coffee Latte Maker - Budget Pick

 The Mr. Coffee Latte Maker is an budget automatic latte machine.
 Mr Coffee's unique selling point is that it automates the milk steaming process rather than the espresso extraction process.
 This takes away some challenges for people who are fans of frothy lattes but have trouble steaming milk on their own.

 All you do is pour in milk, press a button, and let the steamed milk come.
 You’ll be enjoying your cappuccino or latte in no time.
 It also gives you the option to use freshly ground coffee or compatible coffee pods.

 I would recommend this machine for the person who enjoys making lattes on a budget and doesn't want to invest a lot of time learning how to manually make a coffee.
 If this machine peaks your interest make sure to read our full Mr Coffee review.
-If you are looking for a more hands on approach at a budget keep on reading.
+If you are looking for a more hands on approach or want to make a coffee similar that baristas make at cafes, keep reading.

 2. Gaggia Classic Pro - Best Entry Level

 The Gaggia Classic is widely recommended as the one of the best entry-level latte machines.
 The Classic comes equipped with a proper single boiler, commercial group head, stainless steel shell, and its newly updated commercial steam wand!
 All this at a very reasonble price.